gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ### Language-specific menus

+Define language-specific menu entries using a single configuration file, or using the configuration directory structure.

 #### Single configuration file

 For a simple menu with a small number of entries, use a single configuration file.
 For example: